 Please note, your 1 year warranty is always with your retailer.
-For instance, if you bought directly from Amazon or any other retailer then your warranty is with them.
+For instance, if you bought directly from another retailer then your warranty is with them.
 However, here at Pakatak Ltd, we carry Ltl Acorn spare parts and are always happy to test your camera for you if you think it has developed a fault.

 HINTS, TIPS, Do’s & Don’ts!